IRC: Standard (RFC 1459) modes

 Many daemons and networks have added extra modes or modified the behavior of modes in the above list.

 Channel operators

 A channel operator is a client on an IRC channel that manages the channel.

-IRC channel operators can be easily seen by the a symbol or icon next to their name (varies by client implementation, commonly a "@" symbol prefix, a green circle, or a Latin letter "+o"/"o").
+IRC channel operators can be easily seen by the symbol or icon next to their name (varies by client implementation, commonly a "@" symbol prefix, a green circle, or a Latin letter "+o"/"o").

 On most networks, an operator can: